Reanalyzing the ringdown signal of GW150914 using the F-statistic method: Results of Bayesian inferences

-To ascertain the presence of the first overtone mode in the GW150914 signal, we show the logarithmic Bayes factors between models $N=2$ and $N=1$ in Fig.~\ref{fig:bfs}.
-For $\Delta t=0\,M$, the logarithmic Bayes is $\log_{10}\mathcal{B}^{N=2}_{N=1}=0.1$, which does not support the model incorporating the first overtone mode.
-The Bayes factor decreases as $\Delta t$ increases, since the analyzed ringdown signal is shorter for larger $\Delta t$.
+To ascertain the presence of the first overtone mode in the GW150914 signal, we show the FICs between models $N=2$ and $N=1$ in Fig.~\ref{fig:bfs}.
+For $\Delta t=0\,M$, the FICs is $\mathbf{FIC}^{N=2}_{N=1}=-0.3$, which does not support the model incorporating the first overtone mode.
+The FIC decreases as $\Delta t$ increases because the analyzed strain data contain less of the ringdown signal as $\Delta t$ increases.

 To conduct a more in-depth analysis, we run an injection test witn a \ac{NR} waveform SXS:BBH:0305, which is similar to GW150914 and is found within the Simulating eXtreme Spacetimes catalog \citep{2019CQGra..36s5006B}.
 The waveform characterizes a source with a mass ratio of $0.82$ and a remnant with dimensionless spin $\chi_f=0.69$.
 We fix the chirp mass to $31\Msun$ therefore fixing the constant $M$ in this scenario to $M=68.2\Msun$.
 A luminosity distance of $490\Mpc$ is utilized along with an inclination angle of $3\pi/4$, while other parameters remain consistent with values established in the early study \cite{Wang:2023mst}.
 The waveform corresponding to the spherical harmonics, where both azimuthal and magnetic quantum numbers are equal ($l=|m|=2$), is injected into Gaussian noise derived from GW data surrounding the GW150914 event.
-In this case, the post-peak signal's SNR is approximately $14.4$ which bears similarity to that of GW150914.
+In this case, the postpeak signal's SNR is approximately $14.4$ which bears similarity to that of GW150914.